List of animated feature films nominated for Academy Awards: Visual Effects

 With the nomination of The Lion King in 2019, three animated films are nominated for Best Visual Effects.

 Honorary Awards and Special Achievement Awards

 Honorary Awards and Special Achievement Award are given to celebrate noted achievements in motion picture arts.

 Honorary Awards

 A handful of the honorary award recipients are awarded in their achievements in animated feature films.

 Special Achievement Awards

+R-rated animated films

+Films like Chico and Rita and I Lost My Body were not officially rated by the MPA but due to their respective mature themes.

 Live-action/animated films

 Live-action animated film blends various traditional animation or computer animation in live action films.